The Cost of Senior Living – What can I afford?

 Many retirement communities claim to be Life Plan Communities but don’t get specific — and the details matter.

 Here’s a refresher on the differences among the three types of senior-living facilities.

-Type A (Extensive): Includes unlimited access to all available care services for little to no additional fee.
+Type A (Inclusive): Includes unlimited access to all available care services for little to no additional fee.
 The monthly fee in a Type A community doesn’t change as you move between independent living and assisted living, skilled nursing, or memory care.
-(The monthly fee does increase slightly over time — at Vi communities, at a rate of 3%–5% — to account for cost of living, staff raises, and more.)
+(The monthly fee does increase over time to account for cost of living, staff raises, and more.)

 Type B (Modified): A hybrid of extensive and fee-for-service communities.
 The model varies by community but typically includes a set number of days of care services in the monthly fee.
 After exhausting those days, care is then billed at market rates.

 Type C (Fee-For-Service): Does not factor care services into ongoing fees.
 If a resident needs care, they will be billed separately for all services at the market rate.

 Many seniors ask us whether they can use the benefits from their long-term care insurance to save money or cover the cost of care in a Life Plan Community.

 If you’re wondering the same, congratulations!
 You’ve made a wise investment in planning for your future.
 The good news: Long-term care insurance benefits can dovetail nicely with the services offered in Life Plan Communities.
 But these policies are tailored to individuals — so contact us to discuss your personal circumstances.

 It pays to have a complete picture of what you’ll be paying for and why over the life of your senior-living investment — not just how much you’ll be paying out of pocket but also how those investments will serve you in the future.
 (Just think what it would’ve been like trying to raise a family in that one-bedroom starter condo…)